raymond-w-ko/omegacomplete.vim/README.md

 You can optionally strip the executable to save space (8MB -> 300 KB in Cygwin!)

+The Makefile basically just calls setup.py, which uses Python distutils to compile with the appropriate options.

 ## Important Tip
 You really should map 'Tab' (or favorite equivalent completion key) to this.
 Otherwise, this plugin becomes somewhat useless.
 I didn't map this by default because I don't want